mctools/simplebuild/doc/source/packages.rst

 package.
 Simply tidy them up a bit and mark them as a test.

-If you do **not** provide a test, then you can't really complain if someone else makes some changes which negatively influences the behaviour of your code.
+If you do **not** provide a test, then you can't really complain if someone else working on the same project makes some changes which negatively influences the behaviour of your code.
 Their changes might after all have been done somewhere which seems to be unrelated, and they might not even have considered to double-check that your code still works afterwards.
 Heck, they might not even know the purpose of your code well enough to test it.

 In conclusion, tests ensure:

--  Manpower savings
+-  Code quality, efficient use of manpower.
 -  Ability for many people to work together without friction
--  Code of high quality
--  Ability quickly validate installations on new platforms.
+-  Ability to quickly validate installations on new platforms.

-Any application or script whose name (apart from the ``sb_<packagename>_`` part) starts with the word ``test`` will be marked as a test, and so will any application or script who has a reference log-file provided (either a test.log file in the app_XXX/ directory or a scripts/myscript.log file for scripts/myscript).
+Any application or script whose invokable name (apart from the ``sb_<packagename>_`` part) starts with the word ``test`` will be marked as a test, and so will any application or script who has a reference log-file provided (either a ``test.log`` file in the ``app_XXX/`` directory or a ``scripts/myscript.log`` file for a script named ``scripts/myscript``).
 Tests consists of two parts: First of all, it must finish with an exit code of 0, and second of all those tests which have a reference log-file must give the same output as that given in the log-file.
 Thus, do not print out pointer addresses or absolute file-paths in a test with a reference log, since those will change spuriously between invocations and when your package code was checked out in different locations.

-For now, tests are required to complete in "a few seconds" only, because otherwise people would not run them.
-In the future, we could imagine open up a new category of "long-tests", if deemed necessary and useful.
+Ideally, tests should run in "a few seconds", to keep the combined running time within a practical and comfortable range.